capensis/canopsis/sources/webcore/src/canopsis-next/tests/e2e/specs/05-widget/alarms-list/TESTCASES.md

     1. To find any element in the table where "Ack" feature is on.
     2. To open a menu.
     3. To click on the icon "List periodic behaviors".

     **Expected result**: the modal window with all periodic behaviors is shown.

+## The item “Actions” when an alarm is canceled.

+* [ ] **The “Snooze alarm” feature creates a “Snooze” event.**
+    1. To find any canceled alarm in the table or to create a new one.
+    2. To press on the button “Snooze alarm”.
+    3. To choose a duration.
+    4. To press “Save changes” button.

+    **Expected result**: the sign “Snooze alarm” appeared in the column “Extra details”.

+* [ ] **The “Periodical behavior” feature creates periodical behavior.**
+    1. To find any canceled alarm in the table or to create a new one.
+    2. To click on the icon “Periodical behavior”.
+    3. To input all needed information on "Create periodical behavior" modal window.
+    4. To press “Save changes” button.

+    **Expected result**: periodical behavior is created.

+* [ ] **The “List periodic behaviors” feature allows to look through all periodic behaviors.**
+    1. To find any canceled alarm in the table or to create a new one.
+    2. To click on the icon “List periodic behaviors”.

+    **Expected result**: the modal window with all periodic behaviors is shown.